 - Write a check in the full amount of the NAR established RPAC goal from your local association’s account to the NAR PAF (Political Advocacy Fund).
 That check should be sent to your state association and not to NAR directly.
 Check with your state association to ensure legal compliance.

-5.5.2.
-What if my local association regularly meets its fundraising goal annually without doing dues billing?
-Must I still dues bill for RPAC or the PAF to comply with the Core Standards requirement?
+5.8.
+What if a local association regularly meets its fundraising goal annually without doing dues billing?
+Must they still dues bill for RPAC or the PAF to comply with the Core Standards requirement?

-5.5.3.
-Do we have to bill all members the same RPAC or PAF amount on their dues billing statements, or can we bill different types of members for different amounts (for example, $35 for agents and $75 for brokers)?
+5.9.
+Do associations have to bill all members the same RPAC or PAF amount on their dues billing statements, or can they bill different types of members for different amounts (for example, $35 for agents and $75 for brokers)?

-You may bill any amount for RPAC or the PAF on the dues billing statement as long as it is at least "in an amount adequate to meet any NAR established fundraising goals."
-(Added 9.26.14)
+Associations may bill any amount for RPAC or the PAF on the dues billing statement as long as it is at least "in an amount adequate to meet any NAR established fundraising goals."

-5.5.5.
-If my Local Association elects to write a corporate check as opposed to implementing dues billing, is there a limit on the amount for which the corporate check can be written?
+5.11.
+If a Local Association elects to write a corporate check as opposed to implementing dues billing, is there a limit on the amount for which the corporate check can be written?

-5.5.7 If we write a corporate check that represents a contribution from each member, does that put our Association at 100% participation?
+5.12.
+If an association writes a corporate check that represents a contribution from each member, does that put them at 100% participation?

-5.5.8.
-What does it mean to include RPAC "above the line" or "below the line" in my dues billing statement?
+5.13.
+What does it mean to include RPAC "above the line" or "below the line" in a dues billing statement?

 Including RPAC "above the line" means the suggested RPAC investment amount is included in the total amount due, even though the RPAC investment is voluntary and non-payment does not affect the member's membership status.
 The statement should also indicate that the member may deduct the amount of the contribution from the "Total" due if he or she elects not to contribute.
 "Below the line" means the suggested RPAC investment amount is NOT included in total amount due to satisfy the member's dues requirements.
 Sometimes, a second "total" line may be added so the member can see the amount with and without the voluntary RPAC investment.